nygma2004/word_clock_hun/README_EN.md

 - First version of the code, main features included
 - Brightness control missing

-## Főbb funkciók
+## Main features
-- 10x10 mátrixban elhelyezett magyar szavakkal mutatja az aktuális időt 5 perces pontossággal
-- Az egyes szavak színe a napszaknak megfelelően, nappal fehér, este kékes, naplementekor piros, napfelkeltekor narancssárgás és között 1 órát átmenet
-- A pontos időt NTP szerverről szedi, kézi beállítás nincs
-- Minden egész perckor rövid animálás van, amikor 8-10 véletlenszerű betű felvillan véletlenszerű színnel
-- MQTT szerverre minden percben küld egy státus üzenetet: RSSI, uptime percben és a érzékelt fényerő
-- MQTTn keresztül figyel egy sleep topic-ra, ahova ha 1-es érkezik akkor lekapcsolja a kijelzőt
+- Display the current time by ligthing better in a 10x10 matrix which spell out the correct time.
+Every 5 minutes increment in Hungarian.
+- The colour of the letters follows the time of the day, it is blue overnight, orange in dawn, white during the day, red at sunset.
+There is a 1 hour transition for each phased and the colour transition from one to another.
+- Time is synced from NTP server, there is no manual setting.
+- There is a small animation every minute, where 8-10 letters are light randomly in a random color.
+- Status message is sent over MQTT which includes the RSSI, uptime and the brightness value.
+- Device subscribes to a sleep topic in MQTT and if 1 is received, the screen is turned off ("quiet" mode overnight).

-## Telepítés
+## Installing
-- A kód Arudino IDE alatt kell elfordítani, ami ESP8266 alá be van konfigurálva
+- This is an Arduino IDE sketch, the IDE needs to be configured for ESP8266.
-- Szükséges libraryk: PxMatrix LED MATRIX library by Dominic Buchstaller, Time by Michael Margolis (ezek megtalálhatók a Library Manager-ben), és persze az ESP alap libraryk, PubSubClient, stb.
+- Required libraries: PxMatrix LED MATRIX library by Dominic Buchstaller, Time by Michael Margolis (all can be found in the Library Manager), and basic ESP libraries like HTTP, PubSubClient for MQTT stb.
-### Projekt fájljai:
+### Project files:
-- WordClock_PxMatrix.ino: teljes programkód, ebben nem kell semmit módosítani ha ugyan ezt a kijelzőt használod és szintén magyar a kijelző
+- WordClock_PxMatrix.ino: full source code.
+If the project is re-implemented for another language, some changes may be required here.
+More on that in the video.
-- settings.h: ebbe található a program beállításához szükséges össze paraméter
+- settings.h: contains all paramters and program settings
-  - ANALOG_LOW: a legkisebb mért fény mennyiség (A0 analóg jel értéke)
-  - BRIGHTNESS_LOW: a fenti érték esetén a kijező minimális fényereje
-  - ANALOG_HIGH 120: a legnagyobb mért fény mennyiség (A0 analóg jel értéke)
-  - BRIGHTNESS_HIGH: a fenti érték esetén a kijező maximális fényereje
+  - ANALOG_LOW: lowest A0 analogue value, which corresponds to darkness
+  - BRIGHTNESS_LOW: brightness value of the display fo the lowest ANALOG_LOW value
+  - ANALOG_HIGH 120: highest A0 analogue value, which corresponds to brightess condition
+  - BRIGHTNESS_HIGH: brightness value of the display fo the lowest ANALOG_HIGH value
   - ssid: wifi SSID
-  - password: wifi jelszó
+  - password: wifi password
-  - mqtt_server: MQTT szerver IPje, vagy maradjon üres ha nem kell
+  - mqtt_server: MQTT server IP, leave empty to disable MQTT
-  - mqtt_user: MQTT usernév
+  - mqtt_user: MQTT user name
-  - mqtt_password: MQTT jelszó
+  - mqtt_password: MQTT password
-  - clientID: MQTT klines ID
+  - clientID: MQTT client ID
-  - topicstatus: az MQTT topic amire az óra küldi percenként a státusz üzenetet
+  - topicstatus: MQTT topic to which the status messages will be sent to
-  - topicDebug: az MQTT topic amire a debug üzenetek mennek
+  - topicDebug: MQTT topic to which the debug messages will be sent to
-  - topicSleep: az MQTT topic amire várja a sleep üzentetet
+  - topicSleep: MQTT sleep topic the device subscribes to
-  - STATUS_UPDATE_INTERVAL: státusz MQTT üzenet gyakoriság másodpercben
-  - ANIMATION_WORD_COUNT: minden percben a rövid animációban kigyújtütt betűk száma
-  - ANIMATION_WORD_DELAY: az animációban az egyes betűk közötti késletetés miliszekundumban
-- NTP.h fájl 63 sorától pár beállítás
-  - GMTOffset: időzóna percben CET esetén ez 60
-  - sm_latitude, sm_longtitude: földrajzi szélesség és hosszúság a napfelkelte, napnyugta számításhoz
+  - STATUS_UPDATE_INTERVAL: interval of the status messages in seconds
+  - ANIMATION_WORD_COUNT: number of letters in the animation every minute
+  - ANIMATION_WORD_DELAY: delay between each letter in the animation, in miliseconds
+- NTP.h: NTP code and there are a few settings from line 63
+  - GMTOffset: offset from GMT in minutes.
+For CET it should be set to 60.
+  - sm_latitude, sm_longtitude: Your latitude and longtitude for the sunrise, sunset calculation
-- Arduino Board Configuration amit én használtam: LOLIN(WEMOS) D1 R2 mini, 4MB Flash size
+- Arduino Board Configuration: LOLIN(WEMOS) D1 R2 mini, 4MB Flash size

 ## PCB
-Minden részletesebb leírás nélkül egyelőre itt az általam használt PCB: https://www.pcbway.com/project/shareproject/PxMatrix_ESP8266_Driver.html img könyvtárban van egy kép hogy néz ki.
-Ennek a leírása kicsit hosszú inkább mesélek róla a Youtube videóban.
+This the PCB I designed for this project, and what you see in the pictures below: https://www.pcbway.com/project/shareproject/PxMatrix_ESP8266_Driver.html
+More details in the video.

-## Hardver
+## Hardware
-- 32x32 pixeles, 192x192 mm P6 matrix kijelző: https://www.aliexpress.com/item/32658820147.html
+- 32x32 pixel, 192x192 mm P6 matrix display: https://www.aliexpress.com/item/32658820147.html
-- Wemos D1 mini klón: ebay, aliexpress, banggood, én már nem emlékszem az enyém honnan van
+- Wemos D1 mini clone: ebay, aliexpress, banggood, I purchased mine a long time ago
-- 0.1 inch-es tűsor és csatlakozó
+- 0.1 inch male and female pin header
-- jumperek
+- jumpers
-- 0.2 inch-es csavaros 2 pólusú csatlakozó
+- 0.2 inch pich terminal block
-- fotóellenállás
+- LDR

-A PI és PO csatlakozóhoz nem vettem szabványos dugót és ajzatot, hanem sima egy soros tűsort és csatlakozót használtam, kéttőt egymás mellett és tökéletesen működik.
-Sőt a PO és a tápcsatlakozó olyan közel van egymáshoz hogy ott nem és férne el rendes ajzat.
-Viszont cserébe figyelni kell hogy dugja be az ember a dolgokat.
-Ahogy a képen is látszik a kijelzőn nyák lapján lévő nyilacskák balról jobbra mutassanak, és a PO csatlakozóba a szalagkábelt úgy kell bedugni hogy a csatlakozó oldalán a kiugrás a ESP felé legyen.
+I did not use the proper keyed 2x5 headers for the PI and PO connectors, I simply used two single pin headers next to each other.
+And the board works fine, just pay attention how it gets plugged in.
+In fact the PO header and the power terminal block is so close to each other that a proper male header does not fit.
+Check how it is plugged in as shown on the picture below.
+Pay attention to the arrows on the matrix PCB, it should be pointing up and right.
+The ribbon cable should have the key facing the ESP.

 ![Finished PCB](img/20200307_102507.jpg)

-A nyákon a táp csatlakozó 5V és GND vezetéke össze van kötve a ESP 5V és GND lábával, így lehet a kijelzőt az ESPn keresztül microUSB csatlakozón keresztül hajtani, vagy más tápellátás esetén azt is a tápcsatlakozóra kötni és akkor azt ad áramot az ESPnek.
-Az én programom esetén ahol egyszerre sosem világít túl sok LED, USB tápról lehet a kijelzőt hajtani.
-A P6-os matrix kijelző esetén a jumpereket a fenti képen látható módon kell elhelyezni.
-Ez a Word Clock mivel egy időben az összes LEDnek csak viszonylag csak a kis része világít, átlagosan 250-300 mA-t fogyaszt. Így szerintem egy rendes 1A-es USB töltőről működtethető, nincs szükség külön 5V-os tápegységre.
+The PCB contains a 5V and GND power connection which is the terminal block.
+Those terminals are connected to the 5V and GND pins of the ESP.
+The display gets the power from the terminal blocks where the provided power cable plugs to.
+The setup can either be powered from the micro USB of the ESP, or in case of a separate 5V power supply, it should be connected terminal blocks.
+In both cases ESP and the display will receive power.
+Even though these displays can draw multiple amps when all pixels are light, in this case the usual consumption is around 150-300 mA.
+I am powering mine from a decent 1A USB wall charger to have some margin.

 ## Fényerő szabályzás